gidson5/galleryapp/README.md

 export default Payment;
 ```

-## 12. Implementing the Payment Confirmation Page:
+## 12. Implementing the Payment Confirmation Page

 The user must be directed to a confirmation page where they can view the transaction information after the payment has been handled properly.
 We will put the payment confirmation page into place in this step.